Alexis Jordan: 2010–2012: Record deal and Alexis Jordan

-2012–14: Second studio album
+2012–2014: Second studio album

 In October 2011, she confirmed via Twitter that she was working on her second studio album.
 In November 2011, Jordan went to a recording studio in New York where she recorded with Stargate, she stated that the album is nearly completed.
 In the same YouTube video uploaded by Jordan, she was asked what she was doing and she replied "Writing about different things 'cause I'm like all messed up cause I'm talking about girl power, then I'm talking about myself and how people don't really know me that well so they gonna get to know me in this song."

 On January 15, 2013, a new song titled "Acid Rain" leaked online.
 It was intended to serve as the lead cut from her second album.
-"Acid Rain" samples Bingo Players‘ song “Rattle,” and is written by Sia and produced by Stargate.
-However it served only as a buzz single, as it was leaked in early 2013 and was never released on worldwide radios.
-On December 28, 2013 Jordan released a new message on her Facebook page in which she confirms that the official lead single from her then upcoming second studio album would be titled "Gone" and it would be released on March 1, 2014.
+"Acid Rain" samples Bingo Players' song "Rattle," and is written by Sia and produced by Stargate.
 The official video was shot in late 2013.
 Its official music video was premiered on February 28, 2014.
 Jordan was dropped by Jay-Z's Roc Nation label after the single failed to chart.

 Personal life

-In 2014 Jordan married Luke Broadlick.
+In 2014, Jordan married Luke Broadlick, an actor.
 In 2016, she gave birth to their daughter, Anora.
 In 2017, she gave birth to their first son, Lincoln.
 In 2019, she gave birth to their second son, Abel.

 Artistry

 Music and influences

-Jordan's self-titled debut album contained dance-pop, pop and R&B music, in an interview Jordan described the album's musical style saying "I don’t want to be kept in a box.
-I’m that pop artist, but I can switch it up and turn to R&B/soul and do lots of ballads and the hip-hop swag.
-It’s very versatile".
+Jordan's self-titled debut album contained dance-pop, pop and R&B music, in an interview Jordan described the album's musical style saying "I don't want to be kept in a box.
+I'm that pop artist, but I can switch it up and turn to R&B/soul and do lots of ballads and the hip-hop swag.
+It's very versatile".
 Alexis described her album's genre as being "universal" saying in an interview "It's going to be very universal.
 It's not just a pop dance record.
 It has a little reggae, a little hip-hop swag, so it's going to be everything."

 Jordan cites singers Christina Aguilera, Whitney Houston, Mariah Carey and Beyoncé as influences.
-Jordan also cites Michael Jackson as an influence, calling him "a big inspiration", and also is inspired by Billie Holiday, saying "I like Billie Holiday’s sound".
+Jordan also cites Michael Jackson as an influence, calling him "a big inspiration", and also is inspired by Billie Holiday, saying "I like Billie Holiday's sound".